Newburyport school officials consider 'one-twelfth' budget

 Bresnahan Principal Amy Sullivan said there is also the added stress for families with multiple children trying to learn remotely at the same time but with limited devices to do so.

-"A lot of our families in town did not have access to a laptop or to a Chromebook for a very young child," she said.
-In just prekindergarten to third grade, Sullivan said the school distributed more than 130 Chromebooks, whether through curbside pickup or by dropping them off individually at children's homes.
+In just prekindergarten to third grade, Sullivan said the school distributed more than 130 Chromebooks, whether through curbside pickup or by dropping them off at children’s homes.

 With 36 homerooms and children all between the ages of 3 and 9, Sullivan said the school worked hard to schedule Zoom calls carefully so families were not double- or triple-booked.